Map of Westminster

 The total consumption of all meters comes to 451 GWh, with the average household consuming 3,609 kWh of electricity per year.

-For context, the area with the highest average electricity usage was the Cotswolds, with 4,947 kWh per year, and the lowest electricity usage was the South Tyneside District, with 2,527 kWh per year.
+For context, the area with the highest average electricity usage was the Cotswolds, at 4,947 kWh per year, and the lowest was the South Tyneside District, at 2,527 kWh per year.

 How do properties in Westminster rate for energy efficiency?